Azure/cyclecloud-symphony/README.md

        - When the first SKU runs out of capacity, the distribution shifts to the next SKU for the next allocation.
        - If all SKU preferences/percentages are identical, this behaves the same as the Capacity strategy.

-5. `symphony.autoscaling.ncpus` (default: `1`)
+4. `symphony.autoscaling.ncpus` (default: `1`)
    - Number of vCPUs to use for autoscaling slot size
+     Note: This will only update when using generateWeightedTemplates.sh

-6. `symphony.autoscaling.ncores` (default: `1`)
+5. `symphony.autoscaling.ncores` (default: `1`)
    - Number of physical cores to use for autoscaling slot size.
+     Note: This will only update when using generateWeightedTemplates.sh

-7. `symphony.autoscaling.nram` (default: `4096` MB)
+6. `symphony.autoscaling.nram` (default: `4096` MB)
    - Amount of RAM (in MB) to use for autoscaling slot size.
+     Note: This will only update when using generateWeightedTemplates.sh

-8. `symphony.autoscaling.percent_weights` (default: `[0.7, 0.2, 0.05, 0.05]`)
+7. `symphony.autoscaling.percent_weights` (default: `[0.7, 0.2, 0.05, 0.05]`)
    - List of percentage weights (as fractions) used for the weighted autoscaling strategy.
-   - By default, these weights allocate VMs to the top 4 SKUs in a node array, prioritizing higher-capacity SKUs.
+   - By default, these weights allocate VMs to the top 4 SKUs in a node array, prioritizing higher-capacity SKUs.It will work like a sliding window.
    - You can adjust both the values and the number of weights to match your available SKUs and desired distribution.
-   - The order and length of this list should correspond to the order and number of VM types you want to distribute across.

 # Contributing